una/personal-goals/ideas-and-misc/book-checklist.md

 ## June 2016

 - [x] Originals: How Non-Conformists Move the World -- Adam Grant
-- [ ] A Brief History of Nearly Everything -- Bill Bryson
+- [x] A Brief History of Nearly Everything -- Bill Bryson
+- [x] One More Thing -- B.J.
+Novak

 To-Read/Recommendations:
 ---